Why Feedback Is the Most Underused Communication Skill

 Key Facts: Feedback Communication

-- 92% of respondents agree that redirective feedback, delivered well, improves performance (Harvard Business Review)
+- 92% of 8,542 people told Zenger Folkman that negative feedback, delivered well, improves performance

 The SBI Feedback Model: Situation, Behavior, Impact